openalea/adel/doc/user/manual.rst

 Static view of plantgen
 --------------------------------
-This diagram describes the dependencies between the different modules of :mod:`plantgen <alinea.adel.plantgen>`.
+This diagram describes the dependencies between the different modules of :mod:`plantgen <openalea.adel.plantgen>`.

 .. image:: ./image/plantgen_static.png
   :width: 75%